squarepupil/website-pages/src/index.md

     Younger students engage in, sometimes by simply observing, more complex activities.
-By being around older students, younger students are motivated to take on big challenges, often with the compassionate help of those olders student.
-The younger students gain exposure to more advanced skills and knowledge and learn from a variety of role models.
-Students that are only a few years older represent role models that the younger students can more readily relate to.
+By being around older students, younger students are motivated to take on big challenges, often with the compassionate help of those older students.
+The younger students gain exposure to more advanced skills and knowledge while learning from a diverse set of role models.
+Students that are only a few years older represent ways of being that the younger students can readily play at being.

     Older students also benefit deeply from being around younger students.
     They not only develop leadership, nurturance, and a sense of responsibility for others, but are also able to enjoy a lengthened childhood themselves by playing and engaging with younger kids without fear of judgement.
-Teenagers at Arts & Ideas are free to move back and forth between benefitting from the joy of being a kid and growing and learning as they ease their way into becoming an adult.
+Teenagers at Arts & Ideas are free to move back and forth between the joy childhood and the responsibility of adulthood.
+By naturally teachers, they solidify their own foundations even as they challenge themselves to learn the intricacies of adult skills.

 [democracy]()